Azure/apiforfhir-migration-tool/incremental-copy-docs/private-link-sample/ReadMe.md

  For detailed instructions on securing the FHIR service's  import operation.

  ## 5. Deploy migration tool using ARM
- - To deploy the migration tool using Azure Resource Manager (ARM), please refer to this [documentation](https://github.com/Azure/apiforfhir-migration-tool/blob/personal/snarang/v1.2/docs/README.md).
+ - To deploy the migration tool using Azure Resource Manager (ARM), please refer to the section "Deploy the migration tool manually" in this [documentation](/incremental-copy-docs/README.md).

-## 6. Configuring Secure Storage of data migration tool.
+## 6. Configuring secure storage of data migration tool.
-This step provides detail instructions for configuring secure storage of data migration tool.
+This step provides detailed instructions for configuring secure storage of data migration tool.
 The process involves setting up networking configurations and creating a private endpoint to ensure secure access to your storage account.
 - **Step 1: Configure Networking for the Storage Account**
     - Navigate to the created storage account in the Azure Portal.
     - Click on "Networking" in the left-hand menu.